chazzka/clanekcathedral/clanek.md

 In the experiment, we observe following properties:

 The proportion of detected novelties
-: This is the proportion of the data labeled "novelty" out of the
+: This is the proportion of the data labeled "novelty" compared to the actual novelty filtered dataset.

+The proportion of detected regulars
+: This is the proportion of the data labeled "regular" compared to the actual regular filtered dataset.

+The proportion of false positive novelty dataset
+: This is the proportion of the data labeled "regular" compared to the actual regular filtered dataset.